 too low (I have never had a student complain about a grade that was too high).

-In recent years I have noticed a dramatic increase in regrade requests and a
+Eventually, I noticed a dramatic increase in regrade requests and a smaller

-smaller proportion of them where there was any basis for changing the assigned
+proportion of them where there was any basis for changing the assigned grade.

 The reason for this regrade fee is to provide fairness to me and to the students